Riki Choshu: Later Career (2000–2019)

 Retirement did not last long, as Atsushi Onita challenged Choshu to a barbed wire deathmatch in 2000.
 Choshu accepted and wrestled Onita in a deadly squash, where Choshu ended up winning.
 He then balanced wrestling and booking for NJPW, until his departure in 2002, stemming from the departures of Keiji Mutoh and Satoshi Kojima, among others, to AJPW, which caused his position of head booker taken away.

 After leaving NJPW, he formed Fighting World of Japan Pro Wrestling in 2003, which would later be changed to Riki Pro, after the failure of some of their big shows.
 He ran Riki Pro until 2005 when he returned to NJPW as a site foreman, booker and wrestler.
 In 2007, Choshu joined the Legend stable with Masahiro Chono, Jushin Thunder Liger and AKIRA.

 Choshu also promotes an occasional series of events called "LOCK UP", which feature talent from New Japan and other promotions.
 New Japan supported this financially until 2008 before withdrawing.

 In 2012, Choshu was booked in a series of matches for LEGEND The Pro Wrestling and Dradition.

 On June 26, 2019, Choshu teamed with Tomohiro Ishii and Shiro Koshinaka in a six-man tag team match against Tatsumi Fujinami, Keiji Mutoh, and Togi Makabe.
 Fujinami's team won when Makabe pinned Choshu.
 In the post-match, Choshu officially announced his retirement from professional wrestling.

 Personal life

-Choshu was naturalized as a Japanese citizenship in 2016, taking his former ring name Mitsuo Yoshida (吉田 光雄) as his legal name.
+Yoshida became a naturalized Japanese citizen in 2016, and adopted his first ring name (Mitsuo Yoshida;吉田 光雄) as his legal name.